-- A. Declare that the maps that Respondents adopted are invalid for failure to comply with Article XIX of the Ohio Constitution; - B. Order the General Assembly to adopt a new congressional district plan or, at a minimum, to amend the maps that Respondents adopted to correct the violations, as contemplated in Article XIX; - C. To the extent the General Assembly fails to adopt a new congressional district plan pursuant to Paragraph B, order the Commission to adopt a new congressional district plan or, at a minimum, to amend the maps that Respondents adopted to correct the violations, as contemplated in Article XIX; - D. Issue a permanent injunction and judgment barring Respondents from calling, holding, supervising, administering, or certifying any elections under the maps
+- A. Declare that the maps that Respondents adopted are invalid for failure to comply with Article XIX of the Ohio Constitution; - B. Order the Commission to adopt a new congressional district plan or, at a minimum, to amend the maps that Respondents adopted to correct the violations, as contemplated in Article XIX; - C. Issue a permanent injunction and judgment barring Respondents from calling, holding, supervising, administering, or certifying any elections under the maps that Respondents adopted, as Relators have no adequate remedy at law and will be irreparably harmed by the continued violation of their constitutional and statutory rights;

-- that Respondents adopted, as Relators have no adequate remedy at law and will be irreparably harmed by the continued violation of their constitutional and statutory rights; - E. Hold hearings, consider briefing and evidence, and otherwise take actions necessary to adopt redistricting plans for the State of Ohio or to direct the General Assembly or the Commission as to plans to be adopted; - F. Retain jurisdiction of this action to render any and all further orders that the Court may from time to time deem appropriate, including, but not limited to, adjusting the schedule for the holding of the 2022 primary and/or the candidate filing deadline; - G. Retain jurisdiction for the purpose of determining the validity of any new redistricting plans adopted by the General Assembly or the Commission pursuant to the Ohio Constitution pursuant to this Court's ruling regarding the plan enacted on November 20, 2021; and - H. Grant such other of further relief the Court deems appropriate, including, but not limited to, an award of Relators' attorneys' fees and reasonable costs.
+- D. Hold hearings, consider briefing and evidence, and otherwise take actions necessary to adopt redistricting plans for the State of Ohio or to direct the Commission as to plans to be adopted; - E. Retain jurisdiction of this action to render any and all further orders that the Court may from time to time deem appropriate, including, but not limited to, adjusting the schedule for the holding of the 2022 primary and/or the candidate filing deadline; - F. Retain jurisdiction for the purpose of determining the validity of any new redistricting plans adopted by the Commission pursuant to the Ohio Constitution pursuant to this Court's ruling regarding the plan enacted on November 20, 2021; and - G. Grant such other or further relief the Court deems appropriate, including, but not limited to, an award of Relators' attorneys' fees and reasonable costs.